rickmark/mojo_thor/README.md

 * The San Francisco FBI was my original confirmation that this was in-fact malware.
 * I brought a sample of the malware to both the Union Square Apple store, and they declined to assist citing customer data.
 * I was unable to reach Apple's product security division (due to the malware likely), and did take the computer directly to their campus.
 The irony of eficheck now offering to allow you to submit samples is not lost on me.
+(The original submission number is 671195078)